-I believe this describes a fanatical and punishing example towards the end of the continuum of what is a common psychological phenomena.
-In other words, I think we are all psychologically programmed to an extent, and also that this can be for good or ill.
+This describes a fanatical and punishing example of what is a common psychological phenomena.
+In other words, I think we are all psychologically programmed to an extent.
+This can be for good or ill.

 As an example of common programing, what if someone told you that you were ugly all your life?
 When someone tells you that you’re pretty, you’re likely to doubt them.
 You hit this trigger and your programming kicks in.

 People talk about religious programming, which is also valid.
 If you have been strongly taught that X is right and Y is wrong, it’s fair to say, when you come up against these things in your life, you’re going to react to what is deep within you.